gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 Let's attempt to set down the dichotomies Oakeshott, at one time or another, employs, knowing that we may miss
 some:

-- Exerience without reservation or arrest versus modal experience
+- Experience without reservation or arrest versus modal experience
 - Aesthetic morality versus rule-bound morality
 - The politics of faith versus the politics of skepticism
 - Rationalism versus *phronesis*